SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 4. Create a CulebrONT module file.
 See the section :ref:`4.
 Export CulebrONT to PATH` for details.

-5. Adapt the `submit_culebront.sh` script through the `CulebrONT.sbatch` example.
+5. Test CulebrONT install (Optional but recommended) using an available dataset.
 See the section :ref:`5.
-Adapt CulebrONT.sbatch` for details (example done here for SLURM).

-6. Test CulebrONT install (Optional but recommended) using an available dataset.
-See the section :ref:`6.
 Check install` for details.

 1. How to configure tools_path.yaml